-A big thank you to the many groups who grow food to help our clients including Central Unitarian Church in Paramus, GrowTorah and Christ Lutheran Church in Woodcliff Lakes.
+An additional “Thank You” to the many local garden groups who grow food to help our clients including Central Unitarian Church in Paramus, Christ Lutheran Church in Woodcliff Lake and Saint Anastasia in Teaneck, NJ.

 Do you want help in our Community Garden Program?